 Access to Housing and Economic Assistance for Development (AHEAD) Program

-Made to Bank members working with local community organizations, AHEAD grants offer funds to support the efforts of members to give a critical boost to targeted economic development projects and non-AHP-eligible housing initiatives that create or preserve jobs, facilitate improvements to public or private infrastructure, or deliver social services, training or education programs, or other services and programs that benefit lower-income neighborhoods.
+Made to Bank members working with local community organizations, AHEAD grants offer funds to support the efforts of members to give a critical boost to targeted economic development projects and non-AHP-eligible housing initiatives that create or preserve jobs or deliver social services, training or education programs, or other services and programs that benefit lower-income neighborhoods.

 Credit for Housing and Economic Development